 When applying for health insurance, you’ll find out if you qualify for premium tax credits and extra savings.
-These are called cost sharing reductions (CSRs) which is a discount or financial assistance that comes from the federal government for individuals who are in the 138-250% Federal Poverty Level (FPL).
+These are called financial subsidies.
+There are two different federal subsidies.
+One is known as cost sharing reductions (CSRs) which is a discount or financial assistance that comes from the federal government for individuals who are in the 138-250% Federal Poverty Level (FPL).
 These CSRs lower the amount you have to pay for deductibles, copayments, and coinsurance.
-In the Health Insurance Marketplace, cost-sharing reductions are often called “extra savings.”
-If you qualify, you must enroll in a plan in the Silver category to get the extra savings.
+If you qualify for CSRs, you must enroll in a plan in the Silver category to get the extra savings.

 Another one of the federal subsidies available to individuals and families is called an Advanced Premium Tax Credit (APTC).
-Once you answer some brief questions in our pre-screener tool, we’ll tell you if you qualify for the federal tax credit.
 If you qualify, the federal tax credit will reduce your costs of the insurance plan right away and go directly to the insurance company, so you will be paying less on your monthly bills right from the start.
-Learn more about financial help for individuals.

 If you do not qualify for financial assistance because your income is below the 138% FPL, you may be eligible for Medicaid.
 If your income is above the 250% FPL, you will not be eligible for financial assistance, but you can still apply for a marketplace plan and enroll in coverage.

 Federal tax credits and other subsidies are only available if you enroll through Nevada Health Link.

 What are “income-based costs” and how are they calculated?

 How much you pay each month for health insurance can be based on your annual household income.
 This sample chart shows different income levels relative to household size and a measurement called the Federal Poverty Level (FPL).